Angel-chinecherem/Angel-chinecherem/README.md

 - 🌱 I’m currently learning more js
 - 💞️ I’m looking to collaborate on front end web development
 - 📫 How to reach me WhatsApp +2348107367147
-Facebook Neche Iwuchukwu
+Facebook Angel Chinecherem
-Instagram @necheiwuchukwu
+Instagram @neche_angel

 <!---
 Angel-chinecherem/Angel-chinecherem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.